Team led by: Tetra Tech, Inc.

 The City of Los Angeles’ dependence on snowpack for water supply is mirrored by urban centers throughout the Western United States where over 70% of annual runoff originates from snowmelt (Serreze et al., Water Resources Research vol.35 no.7, 1999).
 Indeed, such dependence on snowpack is shared by a full one-sixth of the world’s population (Barnett et al., Nature vol.438, 2005).
 This is the reason why one of the most significant potential impacts of climate change is the loss of snowpack and a shift towards earlier annual melt time.

-Besides efforts at decreasing water use through conservation and reuse/recycling, development of storage infrastructure to help compensate for the loss of natural snow storage, and the development of infrastructure facilitating flexible water management are key adaptation strategies to investigate the changing hydroclimate.
-Given the large scale of the projects involved, the development of these alternatives demands high confidence for estimates of future climate change and snowpack response.
-This project entails:* Selection of the most current projections of future climate, snowmelt runoff and its timing, and water quality outcomes in LADWP’s Eastern Sierra Watershed,
+Aside from efforts to decrease water use through conservation and reuse/recycling, development of storage infrastructure to help make up for the loss of natural snow storage, and the development of infrastructure facilitating flexible water management are key adaptation strategies to investigate the changing hydroclimate.
+Our project entailed1) Selection of the most current projections of future climate (16 GCMs from CMIP3 and greenhouse gas emissions scenarios A2 and B1), the downscaling of these projections (1/8-deg resolution), and use of a hydrologic model to simulate the resulting snowpack accumulation, snowmelt runoff and its timing; and a water quality model to simulate outcomes in LADWP’s Eastern Sierra Watershed,

-* Analysis of the response of the existing surface water system connecting the Owens Valley to Los Angeles,
+2) Analysis of the response of the existing surface water system connecting the Owens Valley to Los Angeles, to each of the scenarios in (1)

 Footnotes: